leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 - We've always run lean teams, and are getting stretched now
 - We're also putting content and energy in **virtual conferences**

 *LL - If you're like most companies and employ [SEM](https://en.wikipedia.org/wiki/Search_engine_marketing "SEM") on google in order to acquire customers, now would be a cheaper time to do so.
 We know that [Google saw a significant pullback](https://techcrunch.com/2020/04/28/alphabet-grew-more-than-expected-in-q1-but-its-ad-business-saw-significant-slowdown-in-march/ "Google") in ad revenue from March onwards, implying that competition for the same ad spot has gone down, and prices have too.
 You might want to check which terms might be converting better as well.
-Of course, that depends on whether the leads you're getting are still qualifed leads and will convert to customers or not.
+Of course, that depends on whether the leads you're getting are still qualified leads and will convert to customers or not.
 As mentioned later, you should be tracking that*

 **Be authentic to be relevant**